ben-mackenzie/huffman-coding/README.md

 Lossless data compression algorithm using optimal prefix codes.

-Created on Apr 21, 2018
-By Ben Mackenzie

 Purpose

     This program is intended to explore text compression using the Huffman Algorithm